tc39/proposal-record-tuple/README.md

 # Overview

-The goal of this proposal is to introduce new value types that are deeply immutable to JavaScript.
-It has multiple objectives:
+This proposal introduces two new deeply immutable data structures to JavaScript:

-- Add guaranteed deep immutable data structures at a language-level that provide similar manipulation idioms as objects
-- Add guarantees in strict equality when comparing data.
-This is only possible because those data structures are deeply immutable (comparing props fast is essential for efficient virtual dom reconciliation in React apps for instance)
+- `Record`, a deeply immutable Object-like structure `#{ x: 1, y: 2 }`
+- `Tuple`, a deeply immutable Array-like structure `#[1, 2, 3, 4]`

+Records and Tuples can only contain primitives and other Records and Tuples.
+You could think of Records and Tuples as "compound primitives".
+By being thoroughly based on primitives, not objects, Records and Tuples are deeply immutable.

+Records and Tuples support comfortable idioms for construction, manipulation and use, similar working with objects and Arrays.
+They are compared deeply by their contents, rather than by their shallow identity.

+JavaScript engines may perform certain optimizations on construction, manipulation and comparison of Records and Tuples, analogous to the way Strings are often implemented in JS engines.
+(It should be understood, these optimizations are not guaranteed.)

-- Be easily understood by external typesystem supersets such as TypeScript or Flow.
+Records and Tuples aim to be usable and understood with external typesystem supersets such as TypeScript or Flow.

-This proposal presents 2 main additions to the language:

-- `Record`
-- `Tuple`

-`Record`s and `Tuple`s can only contain other value types.

-Additionally, a core goal of this proposal is to give JavaScript engines the capability to implement the same kinds of optimizations for this feature as libraries for functional data structures.

 ## Prior work on immutable data structures in JavaScript

 Today, userland libraries implement similar concepts, such as [Immutable.js](https://immutable-js.github.io/immutable-js/).
 Also [a previous proposal attempt](https://github.com/sebmarkbage/ecmascript-immutable-data-structures) has been done previously but abandoned because of the complexity of the proposal and lack of sufficient use cases.

-This new proposal is still inspired by this previous proposal but introduces some significant changes: Record and Tuples are now deeply immutable which can lead to simplifications across the board in the implementation, additionally we're trying to make sure existing mechanisms in the engines could support this feature with minimal work.
+This new proposal is still inspired by this previous proposal but introduces some significant changes: Record and Tuples are now deeply immutable.
+This property is fundamentally based on the observation that, in large projects, the risk of mixing immutable and mutable data structures grows as the amount of data being stored and passed around grows as well so you'll be more likely handling large record & tuple structures.

-This proposal also offers a few usability advantages compared to userland libraries:

-- Value types are easily introspectable in a debugger while library provided immutable types are often hard to inspect as you have to inspect through implementation details
-- Because library provided immutable types use different access idioms (method calls), additional branching is needed in order to write a generic library that consumes both immutable and JS objects
-- In large projects, the risk of mixing immutable and mutable data structures grows as the state tree grows as well.
 This can introduce hard-to-find bugs.

+As a built-in, deeply immutable data structure, this proposal also offers a few usability advantages compared to userland libraries:
+- Records and Tuples are easily introspectable in a debugger, while library provided immutable types are often hard to inspect as you have to inspect through data structure details.
+- Because they're accessed through typical object and Array idioms, no additional branching is needed in order to write a generic library that consumes both immutable and JS objects; with user libraries, method calls may be needed just in the immutable case.
-- Conversion between regular JS objects and library provided immutable types can be expensive.
+- We avoid cases where developers may expensively convert between regular JS objects and immutable structures, by making it easier to just always use the immutable ones.

 [Immer](https://github.com/mweststrate/immer) is a notable approach to immutable data structures, and prescribes a pattern for manipulation through producers and reducers.
 It is not providing immutable data types however, as it generates frozen objects.
-This same pattern can be adapted to the value types of this proposal in addition to frozen objects.
+This same pattern can be adapted to the structures defined in this proposal in addition to frozen objects.

-Finally, this proposal defines what deep equality means by limiting what a value type can be and can contain.
-Deep equality in JS has always been user defined and said definition of deep equality can vary significantly across libraries and domains.
-In the domain of value types (including `string` and `number`) this proposal adds a greater generalization of those concepts.
+Deep equality as defined in user libraries can vary significantly, in part due to possible references to mutable objects.
+By drawing a hard line about only deeply containing primitives, Records and Tuples, and recursing through the entire structure, this proposal defines simple, unified semantics for comparisons.

 # Examples